projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Next Steps
 **************

-:ref:`overview_dev` describes the ACRN configuration process, with links to additional details.
+* :ref:`overview_dev` describes the ACRN configuration process, with links to additional details.

+* A follow-on :ref:`GSG_sample_app` tutorial shows how to configure, build, and run a more real-world sample application with a Real-time VM communicating with an HMI VM via inter-VM shared memory (IVSHMEM).